BabySamplesUK/babysamplesuk.github.io/index.md

 <body>
 <center><img src="logo.png" alt="Logo" /></center>

-<center><button class="join" onclick="window.location.href='https://www.mb102.com/lnk.asp?o=15748&c=918277&a=377858&k=9F37D900427AB982923AD44A6EE45080&l=16710'"> Join </button>
+<center><button class="join" onclick="window.location.href='https://www.mb103.com/lnk.asp?o=13481&c=918277&a=377858&k=70404A51448EC93923540476D646C7AD&l=14091'"> Join </button>

 <br/>

-<text>Everyday Mom Club offers monthly samples from large companies, who giveaway products as advertisements.
+<text>Baby Samples UK offers free monthly samples from large companies, who giveaway products as advertisements.
 All you have to do is sign up and wait for your samples to arrive.
-Offer is valid in continental United States might expire once limits are reached.</text>
+Offer is only valid for citizens of the United Kingdom.</text>

 <br/>